Supercell (company): Development of games after Clash of Clans

 Both Clash of Clans and Hay Day were released in summer 2012, and Supercell did not release a new game in almost two years.
-The design of the third game Boom Beach started in the autumn of 2012, and it was released in 2014.
-The new strategy game was released to the test market at the end of 2013, after which it went through large changes.
+The design of the third game, Boom Beach, began in the autumn of 2012, and it was released in 2014.
+The new strategy game was released in the test market at the end of 2013, after which it went through large changes.
 The game was very successful in the US right after its release in March, but it did not stay at the top of the download charts for very long.
-However, it rose to the top 30 of the most downloaded iPhone apps after Supercell started an expensive marketing campaign in December 2014.
+However, it rose to the top 30 most downloaded iPhone apps after Supercell started an expensive marketing campaign in December 2014.
 In 2015, the game surpassed Hay Day in the charts.

 In March 2016, Supercell released its fourth supported game, Clash Royale, which uses similar characters from Clash of Clans.
 Between the releases of Boom Beach and Clash Royale, Supercell had discontinued multiple game projects, two in their test release phase.
-One of them was Smash Land which had been developed by 4 to 5 people for 10 months.
+One of them was Smash Land, which had been developed by four to five people for 10 months.

 In December 2018, Supercell released Brawl Stars globally, which was their fifth supported game and took 18 months to develop from its original release.

-On 15 December 2021, Supercell announced that they are opening a new game studio in North America to make games for other platforms like PC and consoles.
+On 15 December 2021, Supercell announced that they were opening a new game studio in North America to make games for other platforms like PC and consoles.

 Subsequent years saw Supercell experiment with multiple new projects, though many were discontinued during development.
 On 29 May 2024, Supercell launched Squad Busters, its first globally released new title in over five years.
 The game combines characters from established Supercell franchises, such as Clash of Clans and Brawl Stars, in fast-paced 10-player matches focused on collecting gems.
-Squad Busters amassed over 40 million pre-registrations prior to launch, and topped download charts across over 120 countries.
+Squad Busters amassed over 40 million pre-registrations prior to launch and topped download charts in over 120 countries.
 Despite surpassing $100 million in revenue within months and winning Apple's Game of the Year award, its performance was considered mixed within Supercell due to challenges in scaling player engagement and retention relative to their greatest hits.

-On 23 March 2023, in response to the Russian invasion of Ukraine, Supercell suspended service for players in Russia and Belarus until at least 1 June.
+On 23 March 2023, in response to the Russian invasion of Ukraine, Supercell suspended service for players in Russia and Belarus.
+As of 2026, the services are still suspended.